What is mycophenolate?

 Mycophenolate may be prescribed along with other drugs to treat your condition.
-However, some drugs can interact with mycophenolate, so you should discuss any new medications with your doctor before starting them, and you should always tell any other doctor treating you that you're taking mycophenolate.
+But some drugs can interact with mycophenolate.

-- Don't take over-the-counter preparations or herbal remedies without discussing this first with your doctor, rheumatology nurse specialist or pharmacist.
+However, you shouldn’t take over-the-counter preparations or herbal remedies without first discussing them with your doctor, rheumatology nurse specialist or pharmacist.

-Advice can vary and some rheumatologists may suggest stricter limits.
-If you’re concerned you should talk to your rheumatology team.
+Advice can vary, and some rheumatologists may suggest stricter limits.
+If you’re concerned you should discuss your alcohol intake with your rheumatology team.

 Fertility, pregnancy and breastfeeding

-If there’s a possibility you may be pregnant you should have a pregnancy test before starting mycophenolate.
+If there’s a possibility you may be pregnant, take a pregnancy test before starting mycophenolate.

-You shouldn’t breastfeed if you’re on mycophenolate.
-The drug may pass into the breast milk and could be harmful to your baby.
+You shouldn’t breastfeed if you’re on mycophenolate, as the drug may pass into your breastmilk.
+This could be harmful to your baby.